ssj-gz/Competitive-Programming/my-own-problems/equilateral-treeangles/story.md

 In the original [Chef and Gordon Ramsey](https://www.codechef.com/problems/CHGORAM), Chef wanted to close all but three of this Restaurants, and copied his arch-rival Gordon's secret formula to placing his three remaining Restaurants so as to ensure their success.

 Chef is now seeking to expand his chain of Restaurants to a new town and, would you know it, the dastardly Gordon has already set up his own chain of Restaurants there!
-Once again, Chef conducts a little <strike>Industrial Espionage</strike> Market Research and discovers that Gordon's Restaurants have a different secret formula in this new town: here again, the most successful way to arrange Restaurants is in _triples_, but this time the optimal placement for success is for all Restaurants in the triple be _equidistant_ from one another.
+Once again, Chef conducts a little <strike>Industrial Espionage</strike> Market Research and discovers that Gordon's Restaurants have a different secret formula in this new town: here again, the most successful way to arrange Restaurants is in _triples_, but this time the optimal placement for success is for all Restaurants in the triple to be _equidistant_ from one another.
 As before, Chef is wondering how many ways there are to build his triple of Restaurants in this new town in such a way that they are optimally successful?

 More formally, the new town has $N$ _sites_ each labelled with a distinct number from $1$ to $N$, and these sites are connected by $N - 1$ _roads_, each of length 1 mile, in such a way that any site $v$ can be reached from any other site $u$ by following roads starting at $u$.
 For a pair of sites $u$ and $v$, let $\textit{dist}(u, v)$ be the distance, in miles, of the shortest sequence of roads leading from $u$ to $v$.